 A good way to retain perspective is to regularly have an honest and candid conversation with the owner about the quality of life experienced by the dog.
 Discuss and reassess how the dog is responding to food, outings and play time, and look at how changes and improvements can be made to further increase the quality of life experienced.
 Be positive but always realistic about the goals that you and the owner would like to achieve, and objectively measure the progressions and improvements made over time.
 Equip the owner as far as possible for every possible outcome.
 Owning a paralyzed dog in the long term is not for everyone, but it can be done and is a great blessing in the lives of many owners.

-There are times when we are forced to advise owners to consider euthanasia, and there are times when owners will make that decision long before we are ready.
+There are times when we are forced to advise owners to consider euthanasia, and there are other times when owners will make that decision long before we are ready.
 Both situations are difficult to deal with.

 In the first scenario we must remain objective, considering the quality of life and most likely suffering of a patient we have grown to care deeply about, as well as the needs of the owner.
 They will often struggle with feelings of guilt and it is our responsibility to reassure and support them in that situation.
-In the second scenario we will often only find out about the decision after the fact, leaving us battling feelings of grief and loss, and occasionally anger.
+In the second scenario we will often only find out about the decision after the fact, leaving us battling feelings of grief and loss, and occasionally anger or even judgement.

 It is important that we learn how to manage and process our feelings, and learn how to offer comfort and counsel, as well as to receive it.

 Despite the challenges faced by all the parties involved, owning and being a part of the treatment of a paralyzed dog can be a phenomenally rewarding experience.
-These incredible dogs often turn out to be the very best of teachers, partners and friends on our own life journey; savor every moment with them.
+These incredible dogs often turn out to be the very best of teachers, partners and friends on our own life journey; savour every moment with them.